ETAAcademy/ETAAcademy-Audit/README.md

 ### ETAAcademy-Audit version 0.4.8 version analyzes and summarizes challenging and interesting points from the full audit report, covers eight sections: math, EVM, gas, DOS, context, governance, DeFi, and library, with more to come.
 This is one small step for humans, but one giant leap for 🐬.
 Let's study and climb mountains together!

+### It provides friends interested in auditing a quick overview of common bugs in Solidity and Rust audits, covering 120 different types across 24 sub-domains in 8 major areas.
+It's regularly updated with the latest reports and revisions.

 This repository provides a comprehensive collection of resources and code for Web3.0 auditing, especially ZK security, including:

 - Tutorials and guides: Learn the fundamentals of Web3.0 security and auditing.